Works Register Home Log In Authors

 Even a drunkard charms people with eloquence

-When he starts to expose the world and morals.
+Once he begins to expose peace and morals.

-Therefore, knowing that dispraise is more eloquent than wisdom,
+Therefore, knowing that blame is more eloquent than wisdom,

 Do not find support in eloquence.